 And, because the FDA doesn’t check the pre-workout, the companies can put whatever they want in it, and athletes are the ones who take the fall.

 "The FDA doesn't regulate any supplements, so anything you buy from a health store, branch chain amino acids, protein, it's really not regulated.
 When you try to go through an ingredient list, it's hard to go through because you don't know what a lot of it is, so you can get yourself in trouble without even realizing it."

 - Christina Horford, Personal Trainer

 There's no fail-proof method, but checking ingredients like DMAA against the US Anti Doping Agency's prohibited list can guide you .

 Another good idea is to ask around.
 Check with other athletes, work colleagues, or gym-goers what pre-workout they are taking and if they have been tested.

-Ultimately, someone who is taking a supplement is rolling the dice.
+Ultimately, someone who is taking a popular pre-workout supplement is rolling the dice.